AdobeDocs/analytics.en/help/analyze/analysis-workspace/components/annotations/overview.md

 ---
 # Annotations overview

-Annotations enable you to effectively communicate data nuances and insights about your data to your organization.
-Formerly referred to as [!UICONTROL Calendar events] in [!DNL Reports & Analytics], you can annotate a date for public holidays, data issues, campaign launches, etc.
+Annotations enable you to effectively communicate contextual data nuances and insights to your organization.
+Annotations let you tie calendar events to specific dimensions/metrics.
+You can graphically display events and see whether campaigns or other events have affected your site traffic, revenue, or any other metric.
+Formerly referred to as [!UICONTROL Calendar events] in [!DNL Reports & Analytics], you can annotate a date for data issues, public holidays, campaign launches, etc.

 ## Visibility